KKhaghani/oss-repo-template/labs/lab-01/report.md

 #### Two more suggestions for Answering Questions in a Helpful Way:
  * If a question can be answered in multiple ways, or there are multiple solutions, point some of them out!
 Other users tend to add solutions in case the first solution fails.
  * When a question points out a known issue, don't just say it's a known bug- pass it along to the software maintainer and let them know the bug is still ongoing.
+## Free Culture, chapter 3:
+#### What is strangest to me is why this chapter was titled 'Catalogs,' as opposed to 'Thieves,' 'Villains,' or something more accurate.
+In fact, 'Catalogs' never appears once within the body of chapter 3.